phue/rna_seq_kallisto1/readme.md

 * info.tab : information about the samples
 * contrasts.tab : defining the contrasts you want to test

-**info.tab**
+### info.tab

 This file contains three columns (run_accession,condition,sample), where the first is the name of the bam file (without the .bam extension), the second one defines the sample condition (e.g. wildtype, knockout etc) and the third indictes the seperate replicates (e.g 1,2,3... or A,B,C)

 **Tip1:** To get the right structure of this file you can simply open the included file info.tab file and edit it.
-Keep the first line (containing the headers) as is is and on line 2 and onwards insert your bam names, conditions and sample info.
+Keep the first line (containing the headers) as it is and on line 2 and onwards insert your bam names, conditions and sample info.

 **Tip2:** The condition can (should?)  be set to be more specific then the rather generic "wt" and "ko" used in the templete.
 E.g. one could consider using the naming guidelines for sequenicing submission.